nehajain216/QuickRef/SpringMVC.md

 ## Introduction
 * Spring MVC is one of the most important modules of the Spring framework

+## Important Notes:
+* In Spring Web applications, there are two types of containers - Application context and Web Application Context.
+	* Application context is initiaized by ContextLoaderListener defined in web.xml
+	* This is a root container and generally contains components such as Services and DAO
+	* There will be one application context per application.
+	* Web Application context: This is a child context of Application context.
+	* Web Application context is initialized by Dispatcher servlet
+	* handlers/controllers/view-resolvers are managed by this context

 ## Spring MVC configuration using XML

 ## Getting Started